Can Stem Cells Heal the Brain After Stroke?

 What Are Stem Cells?

-These unique cells have the remarkable ability to transform into different specialized cell types within the body.
+These unique cells have an amazing ability to transform into different specialized cell types.
 They possess two key traits:

 Various types of regenerative cells are utilized in medical research and treatment.